 First, you should create new online assets, such as social media profiles and accounts on popular blogging platforms—think Tumblr, Medium, and Blogger.
 You can populate these new digital assets with search engine optimized content and build powerful links to them.
 High-quality press releases and guest posts can also be part of your online asset arsenal.
 In addition, endorse, share, and promote existing posts and articles that feature your law firm.

 Today, the majority of users rely on online reviews to find a law firm or attorney that they can trust.
-A solid online reputation and digital presence are crucial for attracting new clients.
+Online reputation management for lawyers and digital presence therefore becomes crucial for attracting new clients.
 Content that appears in the top positions of the SERPs will help create a good first impression.
 With the help of the right reverse SEO techniques, you can build a strong defense against negative content.

 Note: This article was originally published in Of Counsel-The Legal Practice and Management Report (July, 2019)